Bowel (Colorectal) Cancer

 Ileostomy after bowel cancer surgery

-An ileostomy is a surgical procedure in which the ileum (part of the small bowel) is brought out onto the abdomen so that bowel movements can be collected in a bag worn over the opening or stoma.
-It functions up to 8 times a day and the waste that passes into the bag is semi-liquid so the bag needs to be emptied frequently.
+An ileostomy is a surgical procedure in which the ileum (part of the small bowel) is brought out of the abdomen through an opening or stoma so that bowel movements can be collected in a bag that is worn over the opening or stoma.
+The ileum functions through the stoma up to 8 times a day, passing a semi-liquid waste into the bag, so the bag needs to be emptied frequently.

 Chris recalled that his surgery was mainly done by keyhole and that it took about six hours.